jvmdo/frontend-mentor-challenges/order-summary-component/README.md

 #### Background color does not display?

-It may because the `background-color` declaration is before the `background-image`.
-Therefore, put de color after it.
+It maybe because the `background-color` declaration is before the `background-image`.
+Therefore, put the color after it.

 ```css
 html {